MahmoudSelmy/DepthEstimationVGG/README.md

 ![img_1](./Arch.png)

-Note: I think implementing a FC-Layers is an improper approach to do this task instead i am currently training a model using a simple Up-Conv technique.
+Note: I think implementing a FC-Layers is an improper approach to do this task instead i am currently training a model using a simple Up-Conv technique , I've got that feeling after several failed training sessions and the FC-layers are discriminative by its' nature.

 I've added a Scale-Invarient Loss because i think learning relative depth estimation is much easier,It's just a gut feeling.
 ![img_1](./loss.png)